AlaSQL/alasql/README.md

 - _Have a question?
 Ask on [Stack Overflow](http://stackoverflow.com/questions/ask?tags=AlaSQL) using the "alasql" tag._

-- _Wondering if you should upgrade to v2?
-You probably should, but check the two breaking changes [here](https://github.com/AlaSQL/alasql/releases/tag/v2.0.1)_
+- _Wondering if you should upgrade to v3?
+You probably should, unless you are using WebSQL.
+Check the the breaking changes [here](https://github.com/AlaSQL/alasql/releases/tag/v3.0.0)_

 [![CI-test](https://github.com/alasql/alasql/workflows/CI-test/badge.svg)](https://github.com/alasql/alasql/actions)